FunkyQChicken/mpdstate-save/README.md

 in multiple podcasts and resume them exactly where I stopped.

 ## Save
-use `mpds sa NAME` to save the current mpdstate
+use `mpds sv NAME` to save the current mpdstate

 ## Load
-use `mpds lo NAME` to load the saved mpdstate 'NAME'
+use `mpds ls NAME` to load the saved mpdstate 'NAME'

-## Delete
+## Remove
-use `mpds de NAME` to delete the saved mpdstate 'NAME'
+use `mpds rm NAME` to delete the saved mpdstate 'NAME'

 ## List
-use `mpds li` to list all saved mpdstates
+use `mpds ls` to list all saved mpdstates

 ### Notes